spacelift-io/user-documentation/docs/getting-started/create-stack/README.md

 ## 7. Attach policies

 If you're just following the LaunchPad steps, you won't have any [policies](../../concepts/policy/README.md) yet.
-If you did configure any policies, you will be able to attach them here:
+If you did configure policies, you will be able to attach them here:

 - [Approval](../../concepts/policy/approval-policy.md): Who can approve or reject a run and how a run can be approved.
 - [Plan](../../concepts/policy/terraform-plan-policy.md): Which changes can be applied.